 parental responsibility order

 Divorce and partner separation is not a taboo subject.
 This happens all the time and arrangements do need to be made.
-You can now choose how to make arrangements for looking after your children if you separate from your partner.
-Usually, you can avoid going to court hearings with your ex-partner if you can agree on the following:
+You can now choose how to make arrangements for looking after your children.
+You can avoid going to court with your ex-partner if you can agree on the following:

 - Where the Children will live

 - Child Maintenance Provisions

 Our solicitors can help you prepare and agree a Children Agreement or a Consent Order that can be approved and sealed by the Court.